August 25, 2010

 I take a long break and dry out my tent at the end of this field.

-This is what I mean when I complain about the rocky trail under my feet.
 The Ibuprofen seems to have magical properties today.
 My foot doesn’t hurt nearly so bad, and I miraculously manage to put in some steady miles through the woods today.

 The main concern through this section of the Colorado Trail is water – the lack of it.
-I skip the half-mile side trail to Baldy Lake, opting to continue on to Razor Creek, for what amounts to 15 mile waterless stretch.
+I skip the half-mile side trail to Baldy Lake, opting to continue on to Razor Creek for what amounts to 15 mile water-less stretch.

-Razor Creek has little to no water, so the 15 mile waterless stretch now extends to 23 miles.
+Razor Creek has little to no water, so the 15 mile water-less stretch now extends to 23 miles.

-It’s after sunset by the time I finally come upon a trickle at the headwaters of Lujan Creek.
-I set up an impromptu, unestablished camp nearby, off the side of a dirt road.
-It’s dark and cold, but cozy with deer in the area, and that ever important water source.
+I set up an impromptu camp nearby, off the side of a dirt road.
+It’s cold and dark, but cozy with deer in the area and that ever-important water source.
 I find a comfortable log on which to sit and enjoy my dinner in the peaceful night.
-It’s been a successful day and I’m psyched to have gone over 20 miles after almost quitting the trail yesterday.